replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

   # helmVersion identifies the Helm Version used to render the Chart.
 Default is v2.
   helmVersion: v2

-  # useHelmInstall identifies whether this Helm chart will use the Replicated Helm installation (false) or native Helm installation (true).
+  # useHelmInstall identifies whether this Helm chart will use the
+  # Replicated Helm installation (false) or native Helm installation (true).
 Default is false.
+  # Native Helm installations are only available for Helm v3 charts.
   useHelmInstall: true

   # values are used in the customer environment, as a pre-render step